 Olde English Babydoll Southdowns are commonly called Babydoll Southdowns or Babydolls for short.
-Babydoll Southdowns are the Heritage of the American Standard Southdown Sheep.
+Babydoll Southdowns are the Heritage of the

 These wonderful sheep make great pets for a hobby farm, a nice addition to a fiber farm and show animals for kids in 4-H projects.
 They have a docile temperment and are very personable.
 Babydolls weigh 75 to 120 pounds; rams a bit more.
 The breed standard is between 18 and 24 inches at the shoulder.
 They lamb on their own and quite often have twins.
 We have even had a ewe who routinely delivered triplets.